Continuous Noise Model for Quantum Circuits: Entropy-Matched Comparison of Noise Models

 where $\kappa$ is the concentration parameter.
 The resulting crossover probability is

-We map the continuous error spectrum to an effective binary variable—the probability that an error occurs—to enable comparison with the binary symmetric Pauli channel.
+We map the continuous error spectrum to an effective binary variable at readout, namely the probability of obtaining the wrong outcome in the measurement basis.
+This enables comparison with the binary symmetric Pauli channel.
 Substituting the resulting crossover probability into Eq.~\eqref{eq:H-pauli} yields the binary entropy

 Increasing $\kappa$ improves axis alignment and suppresses errors.

 In the narrow-angle limit $\kappa\gg1$, the vMF distribution reduces to an isotropic Gaussian in the tangent plane.
 Using $\mathcal L(\kappa)\approx1-\kappa^{-1}$ yields